lifetoss/UserManagement_npmAdminlte_vue/readme.md

 # Web Application (User Management System)

 ## Introduction
-	This is simple basic User management project built on laravel framework, the following are tools and dependencies use in this project.
+	This is simple basic User management project built on laravel framework using vue component, the following are tools and dependencies use in this project.

 	1. [bootstrap]